Ethiopia Unveiled: Ancient North to Indigenous South Group Expedition

 🏡 Accommodation: Local guesthouses.
 Mostly individual rooms and sometimes shared

 Inclusive of: accommodation, all meals, drinks, all transport including internal flights, entrance fees, guides, carbon offset, charity donation, water filtration bottle complimentary.
-See full details below.
+See full details and deals available below.

 Itinerary